City of Glasgow College

 Accessible Places to Stay in Glasgow

 Glasgow has a wide range of accessible attractions to suit everyone.
 Starting with your accessible accommodation, we have Access Guides which list detailed access information for hotels and B&Bs across Glasgow which are suitable for all budgets and access needs.
-Blue badge and accessible parking are available at the Hilton Glasgow, GoGlasgow Urban Hotel the Grasshoppers and Millennium Hotel Glasgow.
+Blue badge and accessible parking are available at the Hilton Glasgow, GoGlasgow Urban Hotel, and Millennium Hotel Glasgow.

 For disabled travellers needing specific accessible accommodation, Glasgow has plenty to offer from the Crowne Plaza to more budget friendly Kings Park Hotel or Premier Inn Stepps.
 See the AccessAble Website and App for more information and to check if a hotel is accessible for you.

 Shopping in Glasgow for Disabled Travellers